z3tt/Z3tt/content/post/2019-05-05-tidytuesday_intro.md

 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 You can find all these and upcoming  #TidyTuesday contributions in the [Visualization section](https://cedricscherer.netlify.com/top/dataviz/) and the corresponding codes on [my GitHub page](https://github.com/Z3tt/TidyTuesday)!
+In future blog posts, I am goign to share some thoughts on why I picked a given chart type, which color palettes I use and some ipps and tricks of styling your ggplots - stay tuned 🤓